 - Water each layer until it is moist as you build the heap.
-After three or four days, give the compost air by mixing and turning it over, then turn every three days until the compost is ready, usually in 14-21 days.
+After three or four days, give the compost air by mixing and turning it over, then turn every two days until the compost is ready, usually in 14-21 days.
 Remember, frequent turning and aeration is the secret of successful composting.

 - Turn the compost using a garden fork, or even better, a long-handled pitchfork.

-- In cold or wet weather, you can cover the compost heap with a tarp or plastic sheet, to prevent the rain cooling it down, since the water will penetrate into the core of the compost pile.
+- In cold or wet weather, cover the compost heap with a tarp or plastic sheet, to prevent the rain cooling it down, since the water will penetrate into the core of the compost pile.
 Even though cold outside air will cool the surface, but not the core of the compost heap, by covering it, this prevents some heat loss from the surface to cooler outside air, and retains the heat within the compost heap better.

 Is My Garden Too Small for Hot Composting?

 A full–sized hot compost pile can be made successfully in a small courtyard, I know from experience!

 The first time I tried hot composting was assisting a friend with only a small courtyard in a rental property, who had never tried this process before.
 For composting materials, he gathered a wheelie bin full of fallen leaves from his local street, a second wheelie bin full of weeds from his garden, and he also purchased a small straw bale for the sake of it.
 I also helped him collect a few garbage bags of cow manure from an urban farm.
 It took us under an hour to pile up all the materials in reasonably thin layers of less than 5cm (2″) to build the compost heap.